chriwong/DaibloApp/README.md

 }
 ```

+Frameworks that support binding (e.g. Xamarin Forms) have a binding class that hooks into/provides the implementation of the event.
+So when you fulfill your side of the interface by triggering the event, what you're actually doing is running the binding class' method that (probably) updates relevant UI elements/views.

-In the most raw form, you could create the event handler yourself and run it at the appropriate time:
+In the most raw form, you could create trigger the event at the appropriate time:
 ```c#
 public class MyClassThatNotifiesOthers
 {